zwave-js/node-zwave-js/docs/development/config-files.md

 Partial parameters must follow these rules:

-1. Each partial parameter must have the same `valueSize`
+1. The `valueSize` must be the actual size of the parameter, as defined in the device manual (not just the part of the bitmask).
+Each partial parameter must have the same `valueSize`.
-1. Each bit mask must fit into the configured `valueSize` of the parameter.
+1. Each bitmask must fit into the configured `valueSize` of the parameter.
 1. The `minValue`, `maxValue` and `defaultValue` as well as options values are relative to the lowest bit the bit mask.
 If the bit mask is `0xC` (binary `1100`), these properties must be in the range 0...3 (2 bits).
 Any required bit shifts are automatically done.

 ## `compat`